CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 A website can have dozens of Plugins and each of them can have many heavy dependencies (node_modules), especially in modern React development.
 There are two main problems:

 1. Bloating size of bundles.
 React, Material UI, plus some other libraries and a Plugin can easily grow up to 500Kb and more.
-With many Plugins the website will be very slow to load.
+With many Plugins the website may be very slow to load.
 2. Multiple instances of dependencies.
 For example, if you have bundled two React or Material UI libraries and then try to render them in one app, it will crash.

 To solve the issue Cromwell CMS has a feature called Frontend dependencies.